 I’m not telling you anything groundbreaking by saying that workouts to improve your golf game will improve your overall health.
 There are countless studies linking being in better shape to reducing your exposure to various health risks.
 A great golf workout routine can help your swing, and improve your health!

 Reading up to this point indicates to me that you’re pretty interested in improving your game through golf workouts- awesome!
-I’ll list the major areas to focus on.
+I’ll list the major areas to focus on in a golf workout program.

 You don’t need to be able to do a split to be a great golfer- most of us would not make the cut if that was the case.
 That said, flexibility and stretching allow you to use your full range of motion, adding serious power to your swing.
 Think of flexibility as both joint mobility and muscular flexibility.
 “It takes me a couple holes to get warmed up”.
 Tell me you haven’t said that before, because I’m sure most of us have at some point.
 I now stretch before every round I play, and notice a big difference in how I perform.
 You can achieve improved flexibility by implementing stretching into your routine.
 You should stretch both in the gym and during your warm up at the course.